 It’s also good practice to have strong passwords and Two Factor Authentication turned on, this can be done in the Security and Login section of your Facebook settings page.

 Never ever send money to friends or family anywhere anyhow without speaking to them on the phone and confirming their problem is real.
 Never send money to anyone you don’t know.
 If someone says they are calling from your insurance office, debt collector, debt forgiveness, doctors office, etc. Hang up and google the office they claimed to be calling from and call them back on that number, and you may find that their office didn’t call you.
+Also make sure the number you found through google is the correct number for the company by verifying the domain name in the address bar of your browser, more about that here.

 If this has happened to you or someone you know on Facebook.